 About an hour and a half out of Auckland, Hamilton is a small but lovely city, situated on the banks of the Waikato River.
 The city centre is very walkable with the main road lined with restaurants, shops and bars.
 Hamilton Botanical Gardens is a highlight of any visit, with beautiful themed gardens including traditional Maori, Italian renaissance and Japanese styles.
 The nearby Waikato Museum and art gallery are also worth visiting.

 Just two hours' drive from Auckland, on the outskirts of Matamata, you'll find Hobbiton, the set from the Lord of the Rings and Hobbit films.
 Hobbiton is beautifully presented and larger than you'd expect.
-Visiting is a must if you're a fan of the films or just want to see a large scale film set in New Zealand.
+Visiting the Hobbiton movie set is a must if you're a fan of the films or just want to see a large scale film set in New Zealand.
 You need to take a tour to visit the set and there are also options which include brunch or dinner for an extra cost.

 A popular tourist attraction, the Waitomo Caves are known for their glowworms, which light up the vast caverns with hundreds of twinkling lights.
 The caves are extensive and there are a number of ways to explore them, including cave walks, boat rides, and black water rafting.
 There are options for all levels of fitness and ability and the caves are really beautiful.
 The caves are just over two hours from Auckland CBD and there are tours available.
 Go during the week for a quieter visit.